Redon-Tech/RPH-Docs/docs/advanced/customization.md

 First you should study the existing UI and local script, once you have done that you should have the knowledge to reproduce it in your own way.
 Good luck!

 ### Officially Supported GUI's
-If you wish to publish your hub GUI to the public please DM me and we can add it to here.
+If you wish to publish your hub GUI to the public please DM parker02311#3460 on Discord so we can add it to here.

 **COMING SOON**